Police seeking suspect who robbed Southside Walgreens with a knife - NewsBreak

 NEW BRAUNFELS, Texas — A New Braunfels Police traffic stop led to the arrest of a man that had 280 grams of methamphetamine.
 According to the New Braunfels Police Department, the traffic stop happened early Wednesday morning around 3:45 a.m. near the 800 block of IH-35.
 Police pulled over...

-SAN ANTONIO – San Antonio truck driver Patrick Horner is speaking out after a Bexar County Sheriffs deputy fired shots at the man’s dog in October.
-Luckily, Horner's dog Bella is okay and was not hit.
-Horner was taking his dog Bella outside in his newly developed West...

-Man dies after being gunned down during argument outside North Side convenience store
+Man shot, killed during argument outside North Side food mart, San Antonio police say

-SAN ANTONIO - An argument leads to a deadly shooting outside a North Side convenience store.
-The deadly shooting happened just after 10 p.m.
-Wednesday outside the Northwest Food Mart off Northwest Military Highway near Lockhill Selma Road.
-Witnesses told police that the two men were arguing outside the store...
+SAN ANTONIO – One person is dead and another has been detained following a shooting on the city’s North Side late Wednesday night, according to San Antonio police.
+Officers were called around 10:20 p.m. to the 2300 block of Northwest Military Highway, not far from Lockhill Selma Road after receiving word of shots fired.

 news4sanantonio.com